NVIDIA/aistore/docs/cli.md

 - [Distributed Sort](/docs/cli/dsort.md)

 > Note: In CLI docs, the terms "xaction" and "job" are used interchangeably.

-## Info For Developers

-AIS CLI utilizes [urfave/cli](https://github.com/urfave/cli/blob/master/docs/v1/manual.md) open-source framework.

-### Adding New Commands

-Currently, the CLI has the format of `ais <resource> <command>`.

-To add a new command to an existing resource:

-1. Create a subcommand entry for the command in the resource object
-2. Create an entry in the command's flag map for the new command
-3. Register flags in the subcommand object
-4. Register the handler function (named `XXXHandler`) in the subcommand object

-To add a new resource:

-1. Create a new Go file (named `xxx_hdlr.go`) with the name of the new resource and follow the format of existing files
-2. Once the new resource and its commands are implemented, make sure to register the new resource with the CLI (see `setupCommands()` in `app.go`)

 ## Default flag and argument values via environment variables